 - The first option is the `mileage method.’
 To clarify, you can use this method if you have never claimed capital allowances on your car.
 What’s more, this method gathers the total business mileage for their business travels during the tax year.
 As a result, you can convert it into mileage allowances by claiming at the HM Revenue & Customs’ (HMRC) approved mileage rates.
 Basically, 45 pence per mile is claimable for the first 10,000 miles you travel in the tax year (6 April to 5 April).
 In addition, after this, 25 pence can then be claimed for each mile after that; or

 - The second choice is the `actual cost method.’
 What’s more, this way of calculating what you can claim takes the total business mileage and compares it against the total overall mileage.
 Indeed, once you have done this, you can calculate a percentage of the total miles related to your business journeys.
-Further, you can take this percentage and apply it against the total cost of all of your car’s various running costs.
-As a result, you can then calculate the proportion of your vehicle running costs that you can claim as a business expense.
+Next, you can take this percentage and apply it against the total cost of all your car’s various running costs.
+As a result, you can calculate the proportion of your vehicle running costs that you can claim as a business expense.

 First, most contractors will tend to work via their own company or perhaps via an umbrella company.
 Therefore, you can go ahead claiming mileage on taxes when you use your private vehicle to travel to work.
 Furthermore, you’ll claim your company mileage allowances under HMRC’s approved mileage rates.
-In turn, this will enable your company to pay you a private car mileage allowance.
+In turn, this’ll enable your company to pay you a private car mileage allowance.

 What’s more, there’s two other car-related costs that you can claim when using a private vehicle for business journeys.
 Indeed, if you claim private car mileage for business journeys, these are:

-Company car considerations
+Company vehicle considerations

 - The level of CO2 that the car emits from petrol and diesel cars; and